 13:25 YOU PREFER WORKING SOLO, WHAT IS THE DISADVANTAGE OF WORKING IN COLLECTIVES?

-Sebastián Calfuqueo is an artist of Mapuche descent living in Santiago.
-He works from a distinctly feminist perspective on political issues, mainly revolving around equal civil rights and acceptance of the Mapuche people in Chilean society.
-In this interview, he talks about his conception of a pluralistic identity and the importance of art in society.
+Seba Calfuqueo is an artist of Mapuche descent living in Santiago.
+They work from a distinctly feminist perspective on political issues, mainly revolving around equal civil rights and acceptance of the Mapuche people in Chilean society.
+In this interview, they talk about their conception of a pluralistic identity and the importance of art in society.

 00:04 WOULD YOU CALL YOURSELF A MAPUCHE, CHILEAN, LATIN AMERICAN, OR MORE BROADLY, CONTEMPORARY ARTIST?